jrrk2/xmas-labels/README.md

 # xmas-labels
 Brain-dead hack to address the Christmas Card labels problem

-It's the night before the postage deadline, the Office 365 Desktop license has run out, LibreOffice Mail Merge is crashing, what else is there to do but come up with a custom hack to get those labels printed and out of the door ?
+Imagine it's the night before the postage deadline, the Office 365 Desktop license has run out, LibreOffice Mail Merge is crashing, Cloud based word processing tools seem not to support this legacy functionality from the 1970s, why would they ? what else is there to do but come up with a custom hack to get those labels printed and out of the door ?

 This brain-dead solution is for Avery L7163 A4-labels, your mileage may vary.

 It requires OCaml and xml-light to be installed (typically via opam).
-This version runs under AppleSilicon, and uses LibreOffice-Vanilla from the AppleStore.
+This version also runs under OSX AppleSilicon, using LibreOffice-Vanilla from the AppleStore.

-Those who use Linux should have no difficulty, Windows Users are at a disadvantage in that developers tools are not included by default.
+Those who use Linux should have no difficulty, Legacy O/S such as Windows Users are at a disadvantage in that developers tools are not included by default.

 All This program does is take a spreadsheet (in flat XML format) like this: